IMRCLab/Pololu_3pi-/README.md

 A common tool for debugging is the [Thonny](https://thonny.org/) ide.
 It allows for a [simple connection](https://www.pololu.com/docs/0J86/all#5.3) to the MCU on the RP2040 and allows to run programms in the console.
 For the rest of the development VSC with [MicroPico](https://marketplace.visualstudio.com/items?itemName=paulober.pico-w-go) was used, because of the many usefull tools it has to offer, like code suggestions and git integration.

+## Branches

+### 0xe7

+This branch now also includes remote trajectory selection functionality.

+### remote control

+This branch includes the remote control functionality.

+### dev

+This branch contains code snippets and tests developed during the initial phases of the project.

 ## Common Issues

 ### Pololu Drive in Read Only mode